 It’s important to note that beta-blockers don’t address the psychological symptoms of anxiety.
-You may still feel nervous before your big moment even with propranolol.
+You may still feel nervous before your big moment even with your prescription.

 But minimizing the physical symptoms and getting your body back on your side can help you stay focused and ultimately feel more in control.